iamnachoj/Weby-API/README.md

 ## Weby Social Network
 A Social network that is secure, reliable and simple.
 Weby: your social media app

+## Getting Started

+The easiest way to get started is to clone the repository:

+1. Clone the repository ``Git clone https://github.com/iamnachoj/Movie-API/``
+2. Change directory ``cd Movie-API``
+3. Install NPM dependencies ``npm install``
+6. Start the server ``npm run start``
+   Note: It is recommended to install nodemon for live reloading - It watches for any changes in your node.js app and automatically restarts the server

 ## End-points
 ### Users
 - POST /signup - create a new user. (needs json object with keys: name, email and password).